 What is immunoexcitotoxicity and how does it cause autism symptoms?

-Immunoexcitotoxicity is the term coined by Dr. Russell Blaylock in his landmark papers1, 2, 3 on a potential central mechanism for autism and other neurodevelopmental and neurodegenerative disorders.
+Immunoexcitotoxicity is the term coined by Dr. Russell Blaylock in his landmark papers1, 2, 3 on his proposed central mechanism of autism and other neurodevelopmental and neurodegenerative disorders.

 The majority of the brain is made up of immune cells (glia).
 Glia make up 85% of the 1 ½ kg of fat that makes up the brain.
 The glia are play a role in every aspect of brain function.
 Glia “transmit” or “broadcast” brain chemicals (neurotransmitters) throughout the brain playing a role in every aspect of brain function.
 Broadcasting brain chemicals requires energy, and the proper balance of other brain chemicals like glutamate.